josephryan/2018-Babonis_et_al_Ryan/07-MC_GO/README.md

 the ids of all the Mnemiopsis leidyi gene models

 ### ML_GO.txt
-GO analysis of all M. leidyi gene models performed in Levin et al. 2016
+GO analysis of all M. leidyi gene models performed in Levin et al. 2016 (Trinotate)

 ### colloblast_candidates.txt
 list of candidate collablast genes